Highlights from 2014

 Communicate Better – Mastering the Art of Sharing Sticky Messages

-In a world full of messaging, getting your message through to students or colleagues can be problematic and almost impossible.
-Attention spans last seven seconds.
-From a hallway conversation, to a classroom, to an auditorium speech to a motivational talk on the sidelines—making your message stick is an art and a science leaders must master today.
-Join us as we wrestle with mastering clear, compelling communication with the next generation—in writing, social media, teaching, coaching, inspiring talks and vital conversations.
+In a world full of instant communication, getting your message through to students or colleagues can be problematic and almost impossible.
+From a hallway conversation, to a classroom lecture, to an auditorium speech or a motivational talk on the sidelines, making your message stick is an art and a science leaders must master.
+Join us as we wrestle with mastering clear, compelling communication with the next generation—in writing, social media, teaching, coaching, inspiring talks and vital conversations!

 This event will be geared toward anyone who works with the next generation.
 We will specifically present information that is most relevant to those working with High School and College aged Students, however everyone is welcome to attend.
 Bring a team from your school or department and soak in every moment.